 By default, the system will:

-- Use the Intent Model and Sample Utterances in the speechAssets folder under the current working directory
+- If there's no Interaction Model, it will use the Intent Model and Sample Utterances in the speechAssets folder under the current working directory

 - Use the service currently running via the